newhavenrb/conferences/The-RSpec-Toolbox.md

 example = it 'does something' { }
 ```

-Used in output at command line, etc.
+* Used in output at command line, etc.
+* rspec has formatter methods